toddler plate with iron rich foods

 handful of 1/4 cup frozen peas

-1/4 cup frozen peas (.5 mg iron)
+1/4 cup frozen green peas (.5 mg iron)

-Iron Rich Foods for Toddlers – Fruits
+Iron Rich Fruits

 Iron Rich FruitsServing SizeIron ContentInformational Source

-Dried Apricots (unsweetened)1/4 cup dried1 mg ironNutrition Value
+Dried Apricots (unsweetened)1/4 cup dried 1 mg ironNutrition Value

 Figs1/4 cup dried.75 mg ironNutrition Value